nasa-jpl/tos2ca-containerization/README.md

 ## Requirements

-- Will need an [NASA Earthdata login](https://urs.earthdata.nasa.gov/) to use any tools DAAC tools/applications
+- Will need an [NASA Earthdata login](https://urs.earthdata.nasa.gov/) to use any tools DAAC tools/applications (and have credentials in a `.netrc` file)
 - Should have access to the `us-west-2` AWS region to access any NASA DAAC data over S3
 - Access to additional AWS services required by the `anomaly-detection` repo